Skip to main content

 Parameters:

-• workflow_id (str) - The workflow ID to interact with
+• workflow_id (str) - The workflow ID for the workflow to interact with

 Example: